gofilipa/python-for-text/_sources/text/gathering.md

 df = pd.DataFrame(bills)
 ```

-At the end of the process, I have a DataFrame (the pandas object for data in a tabular format) that looks like the following:
+At the end of the process, I have a DataFrame (that is, data in a tabular format) that looks like the following:

 ![image of csv file containing bill data](./bills.png)